pingcap/docs/tidb-cloud/tidb-cloud-import-local-files.md

 ## Import local files

+1. Open the **Import** page in the TiDB Cloud console.

-1. Log in to the [TiDB Cloud console](https://tidbcloud.com/console/clusters), and choose your target project on the top of the left navigation bar.
+    1. Log in to the [TiDB Cloud console](https://tidbcloud.com/) and navigate to the [**Clusters**](https://tidbcloud.com/console/clusters) page.

-2. Locate your target cluster, click **...** in the upper-right corner of the cluster area, and select **Import Data**.
+    2. If you have multiple projects, choose a target project in the left navigation pane.
+Otherwise, skip this step.

+    3. In the row of your target cluster, click the cluster name to go to its cluster overview page, and then click **Import** in the left navigation pane.

-3. On the **Import** page, click **Import Data** in the upper-right corner, and then select **From local file**.
+2. On the **Import** page, click **Import Data** in the upper-right corner, and then select **From local file**.

-4. Click **Upload File** to select and upload the target local file.
+3. Click **Upload File** to select and upload the target local file.
 Note that the file name must have a ".csv" suffix and must be no more than 50 MiB.

-5. In the **Target** section, select the target database and the target table, or create a new database or new table.
+4. In the **Target** section, select the target database and the target table, or create a new database or new table.
 Then click **Next**.

     To create a new database or a new table, click **+ Create a new database** or **+ Create a new table**, directly enter a database name or a table name to create one, as shown in the following screenshot.
 TiDB Cloud will automatically create the database and the table according to the CSV data and the configured column name.
 The name must start with letters (a-z and A-Z) or numbers (0-9), and can contain letters (a-z and A-Z), numbers (0-9), and the underscore (_) characters.

     ![Upload local files](/media/tidb-cloud/tidb-cloud-upload-local-files.png)

-6. Check the table.
+5. Check the table.

     Here you can see a list of configurable table columns.
 Each line shows the table column name inferred by TiDB Cloud, the table column type inferred, and the previewed data from the CSV file.